 Professional musicians and string educators Dave Hinson and Kelly Smith-Toney served as judges and evaluators for the inaugural festival in 2018.

-Participants can click HERE to register and pay a $15 registration fee by March 20.
+Participants can click HERE to register and pay a $20 registration fee by May 13.
 Roland said each student will be contacted with a performance time or to see if a specific time request is needed.
+The exact schedule will be announced the weekend before.
+Allow 30–45 minutes for the evaluation and 45 minutes for the workshop.
+List any time constraints on the form.
 The entire process should take about an hour.
-For more information, call (225) 654-1271 or email the staff at email@example.com.
+For more information, call (225) 654-1271 or email the staff at firstname.lastname@example.org.